Lingayats: Origin

+The development of various schools of Shaivism from pre-Vedic Shiva and early worship of Rudra.

 The origins of Lingayats is traced to the 11th- and 12th-century CE in a region that includes northern Karnataka and nearby districts of South India.
 This region was a stronghold of Jainism and Shaivism.
 According to Iyer and other scholars, the Lingayat theology emerged as a definitive egalitarian movement in this theological milieu, growing rapidly beyond north Karnataka.
 The Lingayats, states Burjor Avari quoting Jha, were "extremely anti-Jain".
 The Veerashaiva philosophy enabled Lingayats to "win over the Jains to Shiva worship".
 The Lingayats were also anti-Brahmin as evidenced by the polemics against the Brahmins in early Veerashaiva literature.

 According to a tradition which developed after Basava's time, (Note: Dating of Panchacharyas tradition: